tmfg/mmtis-national-access-point/nap/docker/README.md

 To start all the ckan nap containers, run:
 `docker-compose up -d`

+Note, that you might have to wait a while before CKAN is available at: http://localhost:5555,

 Give the db service time to initialize the db cluster on first run:
 `docker-compose restart napote-ckan`